 Call Flow and Transcripts

 What actually happens on a real voice call — from greeting to hang-up — and where the transcript and recording end up in your inbox.
-Includes the inactivity timeouts the agent applies on its own and how preflight blocking works for known bad callers.
+Includes the inactivity timeouts the agent applies on its own and how blocking a known bad caller works before the call is answered.

 A Call, End to End